Public Opinions of Companies that Are Frequent Targets of Unfair or Anticompetitive Behavior Claims

 Twenty-six percent of our sample had negative opinions of Apple.
 Still, the vast majority of the sample had positive opinions about Apple (74% of 956).

 Lyft and Uber, two ride-share companies, had similar ratings with 33% and 35% negative opinions, respectively.
 Opinions of Lyft were slightly more favorable than those of Uber.

-The least favorable opinions were of two of the biggest mainstream social media companies, Facebook and Twitter.
-Participants had mostly unfavorable opinions of Facebook (27% “somewhat unfavorable”, and 32% “very unfavorable”).
+The least favorable opinions related to two of the biggest mainstream social media companies, Facebook and Twitter.
+Participants had mostly unfavorable opinions of Facebook (27% “somewhat unfavorable” and 32% “very unfavorable”).

-This is the results of a national survey, and if you’re trying a case in a specific venue, it will be important to know whether the prevailing public opinion specific to that venue helps, or hurts, your case.
+Bear in mind that these results are from a national survey.
+If you’re trying a case in a specific venue, it will be important to know whether the prevailing public opinion specific to that venue helps, or hurts, your case.
 While the national opinions are often useful, we’ve also found that searching for news stories in the local press in the time leading up to trial can yield useful information about how companies are perceived within the venue.
 If you’d like to know more about opinions of companies within specific venues, contact us.